Instructions for use! This

 The day of the party Sarah and I got fruit, incense, candles as well as paper

-and pens for people to draw on under black lights and various other party stuff
+people to draw on under black lights and various other party stuff

 and set everything up.